1757 - Operations on Lake George

 Accordingly in January, Vaudreuil, governor of Canada, ordered M. de Rigaud, governor of Trois-Rivières, to take command of the little force assembled at Fort Saint-Jean and to attack Fort William Henry.
 Rigaud had M. de Longueuil, as second in command and M. Dumas, captain of a Compagnie franche de la marine.
 His force numbered about 1,500 men and consisted of:

-- French regulars (4 pickets of fusiliers and 1 picket of grenadiers) under M. de Pouthariée, captain of the grenadiers of Royal Roussillon Infanterie
+- French regulars under M. de Poulariez, captain of the grenadiers of Royal Roussillon Infanterie

-- Compagnies Franches de la Marine (300 men)
+- Compagnies Franches de la Marine (300 men in 6 coys)

 - Montréal Volunteers (50 men) under M. Dufy de Sauniée, captain of the Milice du district de Montréal